Marcel Reece: Oakland Raiders

 The Raiders picked him up and experimented with him in a variety of positions and in this process found that fullback fit him best.
 Reece spent the entire 2008 season and the majority of the 2009 campaign on the Raiders’ practice squad.

 In the 2010 NFL season, he emerged as the starting fullback for the Oakland Raiders, hauling in 25 receptions for 333 yards and 3 touchdowns while rushing for 122 yards and one touchdown.
 He blocked for his teammate running back Darren McFadden, who rushed for 1,157 yards and 7 touchdowns.

 In 2012, after a series of injuries to McFadden and back-up Mike Goodson, Marcel Reece was switched from fullback to running back.
 He rushed for a total of 271 yards and recorded 52 receptions for 496 yards and one touchdown.

 In 2013, both McFadden and back-up Rashad Jennings were limited due to injures, allowing Reece to line up at running back.
 On December 27, 2013, he was the lone Raider selected for the 2013 Pro Bowl, his second Pro Bowl nomination.

 On December 23, 2014, Reece was selected once again to the Pro Bowl, marking his third straight Pro Bowl appearance at the fullback position.

 In 2015, after Derek Carr suffered an injury to his throwing hand, Matt McGloin stepped in at quarterback, finding Reece for two receiving touchdowns, in a season-opening loss to the Cincinnati Bengals.
 On December 22, 2015, he was selected to his fourth straight Pro Bowl.
-On December 28, 2015, Reece was suspended for four games for violating league policy on performance-enhancing substances.
+On December 28, Reece was suspended for four games for violating league policy on performance-enhancing substances.

 Reece was released by the Raiders on September 26, 2016.

 Seattle Seahawks

 On December 6, 2016, Reece was signed by the Seattle Seahawks.

 On July 28, 2017, Reece was re-signed by the Seahawks.
-He was released on September 2, 2017.
+He was released by Seattle on September 2.